GIS Mapping, Education and Research - Transforming Information into Knowledge

 Meetings to go over those details are planned with military brass later this year, Ladisch said, after the Army, which is the lead service branch for biological defense, has had a chance to digest the new report's findings.

-E-mail Carl T. Hall at chall@sfchronicle.com.
+E-mail Carl T. Hall at [email protected].

-©2001 San Francisco Chronicle Page A - 5
+�2001 San Francisco Chronicle Page A - 5

 <-- Return To BioTechEffect

-MapCruzin.com is an independent firm specializing in the publication of educational and research resources.
+MapCruzin.com is an independent firm specializing in GIS project development and data research.
 We created the first U.S. based interactive toxic chemical facility maps on the internet in 1996 and we have been online ever since.
-Learn more about us and view some of our projects and services.
+Learn more about us and our services.

 Contact Us